snapscript/snap/README.md

 ## Overview

-Snap is an optionally typed scripting language with for the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine), including all Android variants such as [Dalvik](https://en.wikipedia.org/wiki/Dalvik_(software)) and [ART](https://en.wikipedia.org/wiki/Android_Runtime).
+Snap is an optionally typed scripting language for the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) and is compatible with all Android variants such as [Dalvik](https://en.wikipedia.org/wiki/Dalvik_(software)) and [ART](https://en.wikipedia.org/wiki/Android_Runtime).
 The learning curve is small for anyone with experience of Java, JavaScript, or a similar imperative  language.
 It has excellent integration with the host platform, and can do whatever can be done with Java and much more.